epam/OSCI/CONTRIBUTING.md

     community feedback before it gets committed unless it has an explicit +1 from a committer
-  * any non-document PR needs to address all the comment and reach consensus before it gets committed without a +1 from other committers
+  * any non-document PR needs to address all the comment and reach consensus before it gets committed without a +1 from other commiters
   * a committer can commit documentation patches without explicit review process.
   	However, we encourage you to seek the feedback.

+### Coding style guidelines
+OSCI uses [PEP - 8 for Python Styleguide](https://www.python.org/dev/peps/pep-0008/) - the most common coding conventions.

 ### Pull Request Guidelines

 Before you submit a pull request from your forked repo, check that it